Kathy Jetn̄il-Kijiner

 Kathy Jetn̄il-Kijiner is a poet and climate change activist from the Marshall Islands.

 Early life

 Jetn̄il-Kijiner was born in the Marshall Islands and raised in Hawaii.
-She received her B.A. from Mills College in California and her MA in Pacific Island Studies from the University of Hawaiʻi at Mānoa.
+Her mother is Hilda Heine, President of the Marshall Islands.
+Jetn̄il-Kijiner received her B.A. from Mills College in California and her MA in Pacific Island Studies from the University of Hawaiʻi at Mānoa.

 Career

 Jetn̄il-Kijiner's poetry highlights issues around the environment and climate change.
 She also explores social injustice including colonialism, migration, and racism.

 Her first collections of poetry, entitled Iep Jāltok: Poems from a Marshallese Daughter, was published in 2017 by the University of Arizona Press.
 It is considered the first published book of poetry written by someone from the Marshall Islands.

 She is a cofounder of the environmental nonprofit organization Jo-Jikum (Jodrikdrik in Jipan ene eo e Kutok Maroro) which aims to support Marshallese youth in taking action on climate change and environmental issues that affect the Marshall Islands.

 Jetn̄il-Kijiner taught at the College of the Marshall Islands as the Pacific Studies faculty instructor.

 She is currently pursuing a Ph.D. in Gender, Media and Cultural Studies at the Australian National University.

 Selected poetry by Jetn̄il-Kijiner was included in UPU, a curation of Pacific Island writers’ work which was first presented at the Silo Theatre as part of the Auckland Arts Festival in March 2020.
 UPU was remounted as part of the Kia Mau Festival in Wellington in June 2021.